-Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated which is an Underwriter for the 2018 Series C Bonds, is the provider of Liquidity Facilities and is acting as a counterparty for certain Interest Rate Contracts as described in Appendix B-1 hereto.
-Merrill Lynch, Pierce, Fenner & Smith Incorporated also acts as the remarketing agent for other Bonds under the Master Indenture, as described in Appendix J hereto.
+Bank of America, N.A., an affiliate of Merrill Lynch, Pierce, Fenner & Smith Incorporated which is an Underwriter for the 2018 Series AB Bonds, is the provider of Liquidity Facilities and is acting as a counterparty for certain Interest Rate Contracts as described in Appendix B-1 hereto.
+Merrill Lynch, Pierce Fenner & Smith Incorporated also acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."

-George K. Baum & Company, also an Underwriter for the 2018 Series C Bonds, acts as the remarketing agent for other Bonds under the Master Indenture, as described in Appendix J hereto.
+George K. Baum & Company, also an Underwriter for the 2018 Series AB Bonds, acts as the remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."

-Stifel, Nicolaus & Company, Inc. is acting as an Underwriter for the 2018 Series C Bonds and also acts as a remarketing agent for other Bonds under the Master Indenture, as described in Appendix J hereto.
+Stifel, Nicolaus & Company, Inc. is acting as an Underwriter for the 2018 Series AB Bonds and also acts as a remarketing agent for other Bonds under the Master Indenture, as described in "PART I-REMARKETING AGENTS."

-Wells Fargo Bank, which is acting as an Underwriter for the 2018 Series C Bonds, also acts as a counterparty to the Authority for certain Interest Rate Contracts as described in Appendix B-1 hereto and is the owner of the Authority's Single Family Mortgage Class I Adjustable Rate Bonds, 2012 Series A and 2017 Series E.
+Wells Fargo Bank, which is acting as an Underwriter for the 2018 Series AB Bonds, also acts as a counterparty to the Authority for certain Interest Rate Contracts as described in Appendix B-1 hereto and is the owner of the Authority's Single Family Mortgage Class I Adjustable Rate Bonds, 2012 Series A and 2017 Series E.